Nazulka/Visit-Kyrgyzstan/README.md

 * **People with no travel plans in mind (yet) or deciding where to go:**
     * I want to get inspiration for my next travel exerience
-    * I want to see large high quality images of beautiful landscapes and views and a brief summary of the important locations
+    * I want to see large high quality images of beautiful landscapes and views and a brief summary of the highlighted locations
-    * I want to be able to choose a highlighted location spot and explore it from the comfort of my own home
+    * I want to be able to choose a location spot and explore it from the comfort of my own home
     * I want to read more about the sections I'm interested in
     * I want to take action and be able to get in touch for more details
     * I want to use interactive elements of the website